 “Perfectionism is a self-destructive and addictive belief system that fuels this primary thought: If I look perfect and do everything perfectly, I can avoid or minimize the painful feelings of blame, judgement, and shame.”

-But, sister, you’re not here to keep an exhausting pace of doing and proving and pleasing everyone but yourself.
+But sister!
+You’re not here to live in an exhausting state of doing, proving, and pleasing everyone but yourself.

 You deserve a life of inspiration, not obligation.

-You are here for creation and expansion that stretches you outside of your comfort zone.
+You are here to create, grow, and stretch far beyond your comfort zone.

-But for you to feel free enough to do that, you must be willing to kick perfectionism to the curb.
+To do that freely, you must be willing to kick perfectionism to the curb.

-Here are some tried and true tips that can help:
+Here are some tried and true ways to begin:

-* CHUNK DOWN YOUR GOALS INTO SMALLER, MORE MANAGEABLE STEPS:
+* CHUNK DOWN YOUR GOALS INTO SMALL, MANAGEABLE STEPS:

-To prevent procrastination, break down projects into simple, manageable steps and begin with the easiest ones.
-Starting small can make the project feel less overwhelming and help ignite your momentum.
+Break big projects down into simple steps and begin with the easiest ones.
+Starting small will keep overwhelm in check and help ignite your momentum.

-And please be sure to give yourself credit for your efforts, too, not just the final result.
-It takes courage to step into a new version of yourself, and you deserve a massive, celebratory high-five for your mightiness—no matter the outcome!
+And remember to honor your efforts, too, not just the final outcomes.
+It takes guts to step into a new version of yourself—and you deserve a massive, celebratory high-five for your mightiness, every damn time!

 This is how self-confidence is cultivated.